Ostoic/distant/README.md

 Following the Windows "Access-Control Model", certain operations on process objects require specific access rights to perform said operations.
-We can statically check access rights at compile-time to at least ensure proper access is requested when opening a process.
-This is done through templated process access rights.
+We can statically check access rights at compile-time using a kind of "phantom type" to at least ensure proper access is requested when opening a process.
+The access rights template parameter is not entirely a phantom type, since it is actually used within the class itself, but it also serves a purpose similar to what phantom types do.
+Let us look at some of the benefits we might see when using templated access rights.

 Suppose we would like to open the current process with the query_information access right.
 The following code would suffice in this request: